apollographql/apollo-kotlin/README.md

 }
 ```

-To use SQLDelight, put your GraphQL queries in a `.graphql` file, like `src/main/graphql/com/example/DroidDetails.grapqhl`.
+To use Apollo, put your GraphQL queries in a `.graphql` file, like `src/main/graphql/com/example/DroidDetails.grapqhl`.

 ```
 query DroidDetails {